cu-mkp/2017-workshop-edition/_texts/p-111r_tl.md

 ## <span class="m">Latten</span> <span class="m">smoke</span>

- It is good to reheat molds for casting <span class="m">latten</span> in it, because this yellow <span class="m">chalk</span>, which appears nevertheless to refill the molds, casts very neatly, being of the same nature.
+ It is good to reheat in it the molds for casting <span class="m">latten</span>, for this yellow <span class="m">filth</span>, which appears nevertheless to refill the molds, casts very neatly, being of the same nature.